Treatments and tests

 What complications can happen?

-• making a hole in your womb with possible damage to a nearby structure
+- a small hole in your womb or cervix made by one of the instruments, with possible damage to a nearby structure

 How soon will I recover?

 You should be able to return to normal activities the next day.
-You may get some cramps and mild bleeding.
+You may get some cramps and mild bleeding similar to a period.

 Where to get help